Bánh Bèo (Vietnamese Steamed Rice Cakes)

 Instructions

-• In a large bowl, whisk together rice flour, tapioca flour, salt, and water.
-Pour about 1 tablespoon of batter into individual small bowls.
-Cook for 6-8 minutes.
+• In a mixing bowl, whisk together rice flour, tapioca flour, salt, and water until smooth.

 Nutrition